ramibo/ssrf_aws_demo/README.md

 5. Run `terraform apply` / `terraform apply -auto-approve` to create/update the infrastructure at AWS.

-6. If there are no errors from the previous steps , from your terminal, run the following:<br>
+6. If there are no errors from the previous steps , from your terminal, run the following:
-__Important 1__ - The `host` can be the created ec2 instance [Public IPv4 address / DNS ](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#concepts-public-addresses).<br>
-__Important 2__ - In the next steps `bash$` prompt with `"command"` is for commands you need to run.
+<br>__Important__<br> - The `host` can be the created ec2 instance [Public IPv4 address / DNS ](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#concepts-public-addresses).<br>- In the next steps `bash$` prompt with `"command"` is for commands you need to run.

 ```ShellSession
 bash$ curl -s http://host:5000
 AWS SSRF IMDSv1 demo